soumyadeep729/soumyadeep729/README.md

 ## 🏆 Experience

 ### 🔐 EduSkills (Apr 2024 – Jun 2024)
-- Network traffic monitoring
-- Log analysis for security threats
+- Assisted in monitoring network traffic to identify potential security threats and vulnerabilities.
-- Security awareness & phishing prevention
+- Participated in security awareness training sessions for users to reduce phishing risks.
+- Analyzed logs and incident reports to detect and prevent future breaches.

 ### 🌐 Main Flow Service & Technologies Pvt.
 Ltd. (May 2025 – Jun 2025)
-- Full-stack web development
-- REST API design with Node.js
-- MySQL database integration
-- Performance optimization
+- Worked on both frontend and backend development of web applications using technologies like HTML, CSS, JavaScript and Node.js
+- Designed and implemented RESTful APIs with Node.js, improving data flow efficiency.
+- Worked with databases like MySQL for storing and retrieving user data securely.

 ---